DiamondCoder02/nsfw-game-manager/readme.md

 # Hentai game manager

-Maybe good idea

-Now that this is independent from uni work...
-Time to make it better and to torture myself

-I have tested this with my 4-500 games.
-Still small bugs, but it handles it without *much* problem.

-Also, discord integration, because why not
+This is a *hentai* game manager.
+The idea was simple, an easy to use manager that shows usefull information and the newest infos about the stored games.
+Although it only shows what you have added already yourself.
+If you have a game folder it can read that too, but later on that.

+Mostly designed for f95zone ~~and dlsite (soon?) and Steam(if I can)~~.
+You can also add your own manually if the program don't support the site.

-## Important
+## Some nice features

-- Currently java 8
-- Files: AppData\Roaming\DiamondCoder\nsfwGameManager\
+- I am a Discord nerd, so it has activity feature for it (Default off).
 - (For now )2+1 languages: English(, Engwish UwU), Hungarian
-- The app creates a backup of the database every time it starts(, only saves the last 10)
+- The program creates a backup of the games database every time it starts(, only saves the last 10)

-### If you put games from F95zone website
+- Java 8, nut sure if it's nice, but it's something

+## Features if you add game from a site

+If it's limited to some site, it will be in brackets ()

 - If the game is the final version, it gets a "✔" at the version column
 - If game is abandoned, it gets a "✖" at the version column
 - For VisualNovels there will be a "[VN]" at the name column
 - If a game has VR tag, it will have "[VR]" at the engine column

----
----

-## TODO

-- [ ] FAQ
-- [ ] Optimizations
-- [ ] Text size small on large display - [Bug here](<https://bugs.openjdk.org/browse/JDK-8202973>)
-- [x] Random game choose if you are bored (Maybe with filter)

----

-### Ideas

-- [x] ~~F95zone.to support~~
-- [ ] dlsite.com support

-### Notes

-Idea: User can choose a folder and the programm will search through it.
-But due to lazyness the format should be like this:
+### How the program handles games folder

+- Every settings and language is saved: C:\Users\\{youUser}\AppData\Roaming\DiamondCoder\nsfwGameManager
+- I have tested the program with my ~500 games, it works fine...

+- If you add the game folder, you have to save your games in a specific format.
+It is unfortunate, but it works.
+Because I'm stupid and a programmer, currently the program only supports this format:

 ``` text
 man-000000_{gameName}_{gameVersion} {anythingElseYouWant}

 f95-696969_Good Game, try me_v12.31 DeveloperAndStuffMaybeNotes
 ```

-If it doesn't begin with f95 or man ~~or dls(soon?)~~ it will be ignored.
+If it doesn't begin with man, f95 ~~or dls(soon?)~~ it will be ignored. (man means manually added game, so it's not connected to any site, you can give any ID you want it to have, but make it unique)

-This I can use to check last downloaded version, and last time the folder has changed.
-Also auto update if game is still on pc.

-## aaaaaaa
+## TODO / Ideas

-0 - Site
-1 - ID
-2 - Name
-3 - Developer
-4 - Played version
-5 - Last time play
-6 - Rated
-7 - Newest version
-8 - Last update
-9 - People rating
-10 - Player progress
-11 - Still on pc?
-12 - Engine
-13 - OS
-14 - Language
-15 - Personal notes
+- [ ] FAQ rewrite
+- [ ] Optimizations
+- [ ] Text size small on large display
+- [ ] dlsite.com support